Taylor133/PomoTimer/README.md

 # PomoTimer
-A simple pomodoro timer with customizable configurations.
+A simple react based pomodoro timer with customizable configurations.